 Form tips: If the ankle forms less than a 90-degree angle and your knee pushes past your toes, you've not stepped far enough; good form keeps your knee directly over the ankle If the ankle is over 90 degrees, you stepped too far and your knee is not aligned with your ankle.

 Reverse Lunge How-To

 Although the muscles affected are identical between the two lunges, the reverse lunge can be a safer option.
-The reverse lunge places less stress on your knees because it is easier to form the 90 degree angle between your thigh and calf and to keep your knee aligned with your ankle.
+Back lunges benefits include less stress on your knees — it is easier to form the 90-degree angle between your thigh and calf and to keep your knee aligned with your ankle.

 Doing forward lunges using the wrong technique can cause knee pain because it's more likely you'll form the wrong angle between your thigh and calf.
 In addition, taking a step forward can make it hard to maintain stability because you're shifting your body weight to your leading foot.
 During a reverse lunge, the weight is maintained on the forward leg that remains stationary.